Skip to Content

 Pick and Pop: Concepts and Examples

-The first version of the Pick and Pop web page is published.
+The first version of the pick and pop web page is published.
 It currently contains basic information about pick and pop action including various simple examples such as the diagram below.

 Example basketball diagram that showcases pick and pop action via a side screen between two players near the wing area